wbollock/openbiblio/README.md

 Follow installation instructions in the html file.
 See [openbiblio](http://obiblio.sourceforge.net/) for more informaton.

 ### Notes
-Everything should work properly.
-This was hand done and may have bugs.
+Some reports do not work properly - they can be extracted to a PDF however.
+Also, this was hand done and may have bugs.
 OB is under the GNU license so I believe I can do this.